 Converting 2D to 3D in NX: Part I

-If you’re interested in 2D to 3D conversion or have recently switched from a 2D CAD to a 3D CAD system and would like to convert the 2D legacy drawings into your NX 3D CAD – this blog tutorial is for you!
+If you’re interested in 2D CAD to 3D CAD conversion or have recently switched from a 2D CAD to a 3D CAD system and would like to convert the 2D legacy drawings into your NX 3D CAD – this blog tutorial is for you!
 Plus: when a customer has an Auto CAD file and that’s all you must work with to create a solid model, this is the workflow you would need to follow.

 Keep in mind that the example used can be used on a general workflow that can be used for other 2D part files.

 The following tutorial is a two-part series on 2D CAD to 3D CAD using a DWG file.

 Part two: How to create independent sketches, constrain and add dimensions.

 But first, let’s get started with part One: